RoshanDewmina/pulse-guard/integrations/wordpress/tokiflow-watchdog/readme.txt

 == Frequently Asked Questions ==

-= Is Tokiflow free? =
+= Is Saturn free? =

 Yes!
-Tokiflow offers a free plan with 5 monitors, perfect for WordPress sites.
+Saturn offers a free plan with 5 monitors, perfect for WordPress sites.
 Pro and Business plans available for larger needs.

 = Do I need to change my code? =